T-REX 2X Long Tesla Daily Target ETF (TSLT) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-T-REX 2X Long Tesla Daily Target ETF (TSLT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $229.5M, listed on CBOE, carrying a beta of 3.26 to the broader market.
-The fund, under normal circumstances, invests in swap agreements that provide 200% daily exposure to TSLA equal to at least 80% of its net assets (plus any borrowings for investment purposes). public since 2023-10-19.
+T-REX 2X Long Tesla Daily Target ETF (TSLT) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $118.9M, listed on CBOE, carrying a beta of 3.60 to the broader market.
+This ETF aims to provide daily returns that are double the performance of Tesla (TSLA) stock. public since 2023-10-19.

 Spot Price